renatus/SiteCopy2Local/README.md

 "sqldumpName" should contain your .sql DB backup file name.
 It should reside in folder next to your index.php file.

+"localUserID" should contain your Linux user ID, like 1000.
+Use "id -u USERNAME" command to get it.

+"localGroupID" should contain your Linux group ID, like 1000.
+Use "id -g GROUPNAME" command to get it.

 "remoteHost" should contain IP address of your server.

 "remotePort" should contain port number to connect to your server via SSH.